 Tip 2: Get Off the Internet!

 Yes, I’m telling you to get off Facebook and Instagram but only for a little bit.
-I love going on social media and surfing the web but I find myself getting distracted as and when I’m supposed to be focusing on something.
+I love going on social media and surfing the web but I find myself getting distracted when I’m supposed to be focusing on something.
 I could be happily blogging until I see one of my friends tag me in a post on Facebook.
 Then suddenly I’m FaceTiming, scrolling Instagram and watching my favorite YouTube videos.
 I’m learning to unplug myself from social media and the internet while I’m working.
 If you can’t resist social media on your own, there are apps like Self Control to help you maximize your productivity.

 Tip 3: Plan ahead!